Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aiven/quickstart-aiven/README.md

      volumes:
        - ./secrets:/usr/app/secrets
      ```
-   - Update of the parameter `--boostrap-servers` fto the environment variable `bootstrap_server`
+   - Update of the parameter `--bootstrap-servers` fto the environment variable `bootstrap_server`
    - Provisioning of the `producer.properties` configuration file to enable `SASL/SCRAM` over TLS, with username, password, and trust store password retrieved from the environment variables `username`, `password`, and `truststore_password`:

    ```yaml